Basis of Approval

 The lead time from project approval to instrument booking is typically three weeks.
 Lead time depends on demand, availability of specimens, type of project and training needs.

-The AMMRF must be acknowledged in any publication, poster or presentation containing results and data obtained by user during access.
+The Microscopy Australia (formery the AMMRF) must be acknowledged in any publication, poster or presentation containing results and data from our instruments.